Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark: Related Work

 In Chinese language, existing EL datasets are very limited.
-An established dataset is TAC-KBP2015 Tri-Lingual Entity Linking Track \cite{ji2015overview}, adapting the Cross-Lingual EL setting where the mention is in Chinese and the KB is in English.
-Datasets in the same series \cite{ji2016overview, ji2017overview} are also relevant.
-DuEL \cite{ccks2019} is an EL dataset with a native Chinese KB, but the KB only includes an incomplete subset of Baidu's knowledge base (390K entities), making it difficult to serve as a comprehensive EL benchmark.
-CLEEK \cite{zeng2020cleek} contains 2,786 mentions, annotated to the union of Wikipedia and CN-DBPedia \cite{cndbpedia}, but it does not focus on zero-shot or few-shot EL.
-More comparison of existing Chinese EL benchmarks and their limitations are in \autoref{sec:compare_datasets}.
+An established dataset is TAC-KBP2015~\cite{ji2015overview}.
+DuEL \cite{ccks2019} is an EL dataset annotated to an incomplete subset of Baidu's knowledge base (390K entities) and thus cannot serve as a comprehensive EL benchmark.
+None of the above datasets focus on zero-shot or few-shot EL.
+More comparison of these datasets and their limitations are discussed in Section~\ref{sec:compare_discuss}.
 Our proposed benchmark enriches Chinese EL resources and alleviates their popularity bias, providing basis for Chinese and multilingual few-shot and zero-shot EL studies.